varun13169/Engineers_Garage/ADC in Atmega328p/README.md

 $ avr-objcopy -j .text -j .data -O ihex $(f).elf $(f).hex
 $ sudo avrdude -F  -V -c arduino -p m328p  -P /dev/ttyUSB* -b 57600 -e -U flash:w:$(f).hex
 ```
 Just type these four commands, in the same order, in your terminal and remember to put the source code’s file name in variable “f”.
-These command are for Linux users only.
+These command are for Linux users only.<br>
 First command stores the file name in variable “f”, second command is used to convert source code to .elf file, third command is used to convert that .elf file to .hex file which can be uploaded on atmega328p, fourth command is used to upload that .hex file.